ArturoDent/find-and-transform/README.md

 <br/>

 If you have set `"restrictFind": "document"` any actual selections in the file will be ignored and the find/replace will be applied to the entire file.
-Likewise, if you have `"restrictFind"` key at all, any selections will be ignored (because the default for ``"restrictFind"` is `document`).

 ----------------------
 ----------------------

 <br/>

-## Using the Search Panel for searches with `runInSearchPanel` commands
+## Using the Search Panel for searches with the `runInSearchPanel` command

 <br/>